henk-badenhorst/Simple-Webpack-2-Boilerplate/readme.md

 ============================

 A simple and quick starter project for building basic websites using SCSS and Bootstrap 4 & JavaScript (ES6).
 Featuring all the Webpack magic such as Hot Module Replacement, asset minification, and JavaScript obfuscation.
+In addition to this, you can easily deploy your application with Docker which will serve it with Nginx.

 :point_right: [Demo](https://henk-badenhorst.github.io/simple-webpack-starter/)

 Key Features
 -------

-* Production Ready Build System
 * ES6 with Babel & StandardJs
 * Sass & Sass Linter
 * Bootstrap 4
+* Docker & Nginx
+* Production Ready

 Get Started
 -------